Corn Sauté with Shrimp and Chorizo

 - 4 cloves garlic, chopped fine

-- 5 tbsp Extra Virgin Olive Oil from Spain, divided
+- 5 tbsp Extra Virgin Olive Oil, divided

 - 8 scallions. chopped